infi-nl/coding-dojo-event-sourcing-with-eventstore-and-eventflow/README.md

 TODO!!

 ### How to deal with GDPR
 In event sourcing it's not really possible to delete certain events.
-So whatever you put on the event stream will basicly stay there forever.
-That means that we have to think very carefully about what we store in the event store, and how te deal with "forget me" request from customers.
+So whatever you put on the event stream will basically stay there forever.
+That means that we have to think very carefully about what we store in the event store, and how to deal with "forget me" requests from customers.

-There're (as far as we know) a few options.
+As far as we know, there are a few options.
 And they all have their pro's and cons.
 In this assignment we'd like you to think about how to handle such a "forget me" request.
 What options do you have?
 And why would you choose one over the other?
-If you'd like you could make a proof of concept.
+If you'd like, you could make a proof of concept.